NomadLyfe/phase-3-project/README.md

-# CLI Chess Minigame
+# Chess Minigame

-CLI Chess Minigame is a simple CLI that allows users to login, view the hi-score chart of everyone that beat the computer, and play chess games against the computer.
+Chess Arena is a fullstack web app that allows users to login, play chess games against the computer, and view their own profile.

 ## Installation

-Fork this repo, copy the SSH link, and type "git clone 'SSH link'" into your terminal in your desired directory.
+Fork this repo, then copy the SSH link for your forked repo, and type "git clone 'SSH link'" into your terminal in your desired directory.
+Once on your local machine, open the terminal and type "pipenv install -r requirements.txt" to create the virtual environment with the necessary packages (make sure you have pipenv installed (pip install pipenv --user) before running the pipenv command).
+Then open the instance of the environment using "pipenv shell".
+Then cd into the frontend folder "cd frontend/" and type the following command "npm install".
+Then open a second terminal and cd into the backend folder "cd ../backend".
+At this point you should have a terminal in the frontend and the other in the backend folders.
+Run the folloing in the backend terminal:

+ - "python manage.py makemigrations"
+ - "python manage.py migrate"
+ - "python manage.py runserver"

+ Then in the terminal, copy the http address and paste it into the .env file in the frontend folder in this format "VITE_API_URL="http://000.0.0.0:0000/"".
+Finally type the following command in the frontend terminal "npm run dev" and open the url in a browser.

 ## Usage

-The CLI Chess Minigame allows a user to create an account and easily go through the hi-scores of every player that beat the computer in a chess game.
-The hi-score chart is organized from least number of moves at the top and most and the bottom.
-Once logged in, a user can start a new chess game against the computer.
-Moves are communicated tot eh program using standard chess notation and if you enter 'h', the user can get a help section that explains how to properly use chess notation.
+The Chess Arena allows a user to create an account and play against an AI bot.
+Once logged in, a user can start a new chess game against the AI.

 ## Sample GIF of Application